chrissimpkins/commandlines/README.md

 #### Positional Arguments

 Positional arguments use a 0 based index starting at the first argument to the executable (i.e. `sys.argv[1:]`) and are maintained as attributes in the Command object.
-Support is provided for the first five positional arguments and the last positional argument.
+Individual attribute support is provided for the first five positional arguments and the last positional argument.
+An ordered list of all positional arguments is available in the `arguments` attribute.

 | Positional Argument  | Command Example  | Accessed/Tested With |
 | :------------: |:---------------:| :---------------:|